tobiforsdyke/themeantagonist/README.md

-## Antagonist Wordpress theme
+# Antagonist Wordpress theme
-This is a Wordpress Theme dev
+This is a Wordpress Theme dev.
 (Al Wordpress 101)